yurboiandy/andeezcraft/README.md

 - [Itch.io Hosted](https://prestont500real.itch.io/webmc) (https://prestont500real.itch.io/webmc)

 > [!IMPORTANT]
 > **I am not affiliated, own, or work at Eagtek, Eaglercraft, Mojang, Microsoft, or Minecraft.
-I solely host these sites but I did not make, work on, or am affiliated with eaglercraft.**
+I solely host these sites but have not made, worked on, or am affiliated with eaglercraft.**

 > [!CAUTION]
-> You may get DMCA by minecraft which is why i added the message above. **Remove at your own risk**.
+> You may get DMCA'ed by Minecraft which is why I added the message above. **Remove at your own risk!**.